surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Dashboard for Mobile Device

-AcuBi, makes it easier to view the dashboard list in mobile devices easily by following features;
+AcuBi, makes it easier to view the dashboard list in mobile devices easily and displays the  following features;
 - Displays dashboard list.
 - Displays dashboard report data.
 - You can add more filters to report.